 Whether working a summer job or traveling with friends, start preparing your summer with pleasure reading and vacations.

 Hopefully you’re dancing in the rain during those April showers, because the end of senior year is almost here!

 1. Start comparing scholarships

-How much scholarship you get from a school might be helpful in determining where you’ll end up attending.
+How much scholarship money you get from a school might be helpful in choosing which college or university you'll attend.

 2. Make deposits and finalize your school decisions

-Most due dates for this is in April or early May… Do you know where you want to go yet?
+Most due dates for a final decision is in April or early May.
+Do you know where you want to go yet?
 Decide soon!

 3. Remember: May 1st is National Candidate’s Reply Date

 This is it!
 The last month of high school.
 Are you ready to graduate?

 Whether dorm room shopping or finding a roommate, start figuring out what you need to do before you head off to college.